jkmin687/SePurity-Vendor-Risk-Assessment-Project/04_control_evaluation/Control_Evaluation.md

 | Continuity & Recovery   | Standard SLA, not much detail on DR              | Partial       |
 | Third-Party Oversight   | Publishes subprocessors                          | Strong        |

-**My take:** Dropbox is fine for internal docs but not something I would trust with sensitive customer data.
+**Observation:** Dropbox is fine for internal docs but not something I would trust with sensitive customer data.
 Weaknesses in monitoring and continuity are acceptable here only because of its limited scope.
 Residual risk is low.

 ---